Use the Lexology Getting The Deal Through tool to compare the answers in this article with those from other jurisdictions.

-The ownership of oil and gas rights in the United States differs from most international jurisdictions in that a significant portion of oil and gas rights are privately held by individuals (or corporations or trusts) and can freely be transferred between individuals.
+The ownership of oil and gas rights in the United States differs from most international jurisdictions in that a significant portion of oil and gas rights are privately held by individuals (or corporations or trusts) and can be transferred freely between private parties.

-The federal government owns and controls oil and gas rights on lands owned by the United States, which cover large portions of the country and include land located within individual states’ geographic boundaries.
-On certain historical American Indian lands, oil and gas rights are owned or operated by the federal government on behalf of or for the benefit of certain American Indian individuals or tribal authorities.
+The federal government owns and controls oil and gas rights on US-owned lands, which cover large portions of the country (around 28% of all onshore lands located in the United States) and include land located within individual states’ geographic boundaries.
+On certain historical American Indian lands, oil and gas rights are owned or operated by the federal government on behalf of, or for the benefit of, certain American Indian individuals or tribal authorities.
 On state-owned lands within the geographic boundaries of the applicable state, oil and gas rights are owned by the individual states.
 States with a coastline own the oil and gas rights to any submerged lands up to three nautical miles from their coastlines (except Texas and Florida, which own the rights up to three marine leagues from the coastline).
 The federal government owns the oil and gas rights to any US submerged lands beyond such state-controlled lands, including on the outer continental shelf.

 Is there a distinction between surface and subsurface rights?